Maia-DAO/ecosystem-docs/versioned_docs/version-Maia/what-is-maia.md

 Welcome to Maia DAO 👋

 Maia is the yield powerhouse of DeFi.
-With a 100% fair launch via bonds $MAIA is a truly community-owned token.
-In turn, the Maian ecosystem aims to be a one-stop shop for different DeFi native financial instruments, a fully fledged trading hub currently featuring:
+Launched fairly via bonds, $MAIA is fully community-owned.
+The Maian ecosystem serves as a comprehensive DeFi hub, offering a range of financial instruments.
+Currently, it includes:
 - **Maia** Decentralized Strategy Vaults
 - [**Hermes**](./Hermes/introduction) Omnichain AMM and YLM (Yield and Liquidity Marketplace)
 - [**TALOS**](./Talos/introduction) Transparent Automated Liquidity Omnichain Strategies